 EU’s Proposed AI Regulation

-In April of this year, the European Commission released a proposal for a ‘Regulation Laying Down Harmonized Rules on Artificial Intelligence’.
+In April 2021, the European Commission released a proposal for a ‘Regulation Laying Down Harmonized Rules on Artificial Intelligence’.
 The draft regulation builds on earlier consultation, across member states, on policy options to support the development of trustworthy artificial intelligence (“AI”) in the EU, which respects individuals’ rights and freedoms.
 As a regulation, the draft sets out a proposed legal framework for AI, which includes rules on the development, implementation and use of it in the EU.

 The proposal is part of a wider EU drive to ensure the development and control of AI as ethical and trustworthy.
 In the last few years, you will have no doubt read articles about perceived bias in AI systems.
 These are based on the notion that AI, inherently, is flawed, because it is built by people, who in themselves have their own predispositions, opinions and impartialities that could contaminate the systems they create.